Loch Tay Highland Lodges, Scotland

 Will Ross, February 27, 2017

 Slice a line north-west out of Edinburgh and you beam towards the heart of Scotland and the lower belly of its Highlands range.
-Positioned at this national mid-point, a long strip of water known as Loch Tay reaches across the 14 miles between two small villages – Killin in the west and Kenmore on the east.
+Positioned at this national mid-point, the long strip of Loch Tay reaches across the 14 miles between two small villages, Killin in the west and Kenmore on the east.

 This narrow band of water provides a clear focal point, indicating the sharp relief and bursting streams that tumble down with force into this trough.
 As you approach by road from Sterling or Glasgow, smooth climbs encourage a continued ascent.
 Loch Tay Highland Lodges serves as a meaningful target, resting on the north bank, at the foot of Ben Lawers.